zelos-alpha/demeter-fetch/README.md

 ## 1 What's this:

-Download uniswap pool event log, and convert it to different format for demeter.
+Download uniswap pool event log, and convert it to different format.

 Demeter-fetch support download from the following source: